 In Years 5 and 6 formal uniform is to be worn every day, except for PE days and other special days as notified.
-Year 5 and 6 students are to wear black leather school shoes (a Mary Jane style is acceptable at Morris) with their formal uniform and good quality, supportive sports shoes with their sports uniform.
+Year 5 and 6 students are to wear black leather lace-up school shoes with their formal uniform and good quality, supportive sports shoes with their sports uniform.

 Current uniform requirements are detailed on the Uniform Handbook.

 Students with hair of length past the collar are to tie it back.
 The Friends’ School Shop stocks acceptable hair accessories or plain red, navy or white ribbons and elastics may be used.
 Students are expected to wear their hair in a style and colour that is acceptable to the Head of Morris.

 Scarves, gloves and beanies may be worn to and from school.
 They should be plain red or navy and suitable items are available at the School Shop.

 Students may wear a watch, a ring and plain studs/sleepers.
 No other jewellery or nail polish is permitted.